richajayanti/study-suite/README.md

-# AI Productivity Toolkit
+# Career + Academic Toolkit :)

-This repository contains two Streamlit applications designed to automate and simplify common writing and research tasks using OpenAI models and modern NLP tools.
+This repository (work in progress, more tools coming soon!) contains two Streamlit applications designed to automate and simplify common career/academic tasks using OpenAI models and modern NLP tools.

 The toolkit includes: